yaswanthsk04/BinAlert/README.md

 - The Edge Impulse team for providing the tools and support needed for TinyML development.

 ## Demo
-- Project DEmo can be viewed through the link: https://drive.google.com/file/d/1sdM3bjLtpO-aVOasQOG5pRu-Pzt8wuOh/view?usp=sharing
+- Project DEmo can be viewed through the link: (Google Drive) {https://drive.google.com/file/d/1sdM3bjLtpO-aVOasQOG5pRu-Pzt8wuOh/view?usp=sharing}

 Feel free to reach out for any queries or collaboration opportunities.